 When Should you Visit?

 If you want to visit Neuschwanstein and avoid the crowds there isn’t a perfect answer to this question.
 When we went in May the weather was great and while there were tourists, we didn’t have to wait in line for anything.
-When we went today (in the bitter cold) at around 11am there was a small queue if you wanted to purchase tickets to do the guided tour of the castle.
-We would’ve had to wait for about two hours for the next English tour to start and we didn’t want to do that.
+When we went in December (in the bitter cold) at around 11am there was a small queue for tickets with a guided tour.
+In our case, we would’ve had to wait for about two hours for the next English tour to start and we didn’t want to do that.

 I’ve heard and read online from many people that the inside isn’t as grand as the outside of the castle.
-I’ve already visited my fair share of castles since I’ve been in Germany so I’ll just take their word for it.
-So, we didn’t do the tour which saved us the wait.
+So, we personally didn’t do the tour which saved us the wait.

 Try going early if you go in the winter, or better yet, purchase your tickets ahead by going online to their website.
+Be sure to book at least two days prior to your visit.
 You’ll still need to pick them up once you arrive, but you might be able to skip the really long line!
 Tickets need to be purchased at the bottom of the hill before you go up.

-Below is a bit closer view of the valley and Hohenschwangau
+Below is another view of the valley and Hohenschwangau

 There is a waterfall on one side of the bridge and has colorful pools of water that form below the bridge.
 The shining gem is of course the castle and when we walked to it the bridge only had four other people on it so we lucked out!
 I think I would’ve been nervous if there was a tour group crowding the walkway.

-Finally made it to the bridge to get this shot.
-This was taken with my 50mm f/1.4, so you don’t need a long lens.
+The marienbrücke bridge is where you will get the beautiful shot of the castle.
+The image below was taken with my 50mm f/1.4, so you don’t need a long lens.
 In fact, the 85mm couldn’t fit the entire castle in the viewfinder.
 It’s really a sight to take in and I think is the absolute best part of the trip!

 This view shows the castle a bit further away.
 You can see the rocks and the foothills of the mountains.
-Amazingly in Germany the grass stays green even when there’s snow on the ground (coming from Alaska that was never the case).
+In Germany the grass stays green even when there’s snow on the ground (coming from Alaska that was never the case).

 A Little Bit of History…